-The Seafood CRC was incorporated in June 2007, was anticipated to wind up in 2014 and in practice wound up in 2015.
+The Seafood CRC was incorporated in June 2007, and was anticipated to wind up in 2014 but, in practice, wound up in 2015.
 During this eight-year period, the 39 participants in the company conducted 540 projects that produced benefits to aquaculture, fisheries, domestic and export markets.
 The value of the benefits was estimated to be \$529 million net present value over the 15-year period from 2007 to 2022.